BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 The One Ring, Mithril Coat and Sting.

-Mithril Coat — *Mithril armour is as light as silk, but as hard as Dragon scale.*
+Mithril Coat â€” *Mithril armour is as light as silk, but as hard as Dragon scale.*

 Whilst wearing the Mithril Coat, a model adds +3 to their Defence (this is already included in Bilbo's profile above).

-Sting — *This is a dagger of Elven-make, a weapon forged to be the bane of evil creatures.*
+Sting â€” *This is a dagger of Elven-make, a weapon forged to be the bane of evil creatures.*

 Sting is an Elven-made dagger.
 Additionally, whilst carrying Sting, a model adds +1 to their Strength when making Strikes.